-The decision will be made between the parent/guardian and the District Director, if the child is capable of accepting responsibility for the medication.
+The decision will be made between the parent/guardian and the District Director if the child is capable of accepting responsibility for the medication.
 The child will be required to:

-• Immediately notify staff if their medication is taken.
-Staff will log the dispensation on the Administration of Medication form and notify the parent/guardian upon pick-up.

-- Keep in a safe place and not allow other children to use it.
-School age children will be allowed to carry their own inhalers with them. - Should the child abuse the privilege of possessing their medication at any time for any reason, permission will be revoked by the YMCA.
+- Immediately notify staff if their medication is taken.
+Staff will log the dispensation on the Administration of Medication form and notify the parent/guardian upon pick-up. - Keep in a safe place and not allow other children to use it.
+School age children will be allowed to carry their own inhalers with them. - Should the child abuse the privilege of possessing their medication at any time for any reason, the YMCA will revoke permission.
 The parent/guardian will then be required to grant center staff permission to administer the medication.